 Deep Cleaning Test

-To check how the V10 cleans embedded dirt, I rubbed 100 grams of sand on medium-pile carpets.
+To test how the V10 cleans embedded dirt, I applied 100 grams of sand to medium-pile carpets.
 This test has two parts.
-The first was in the middle setting, which I think is the best compromise between run time and power.
+The first was in the middle setting, which I believe is the best compromise between runtime and power.

 The Dyson V10 picked up an average of 81.35% (two tests) in the middle setting and 97.03% (three tests) at the max.
 So the average for the V10 in the mid and high setting is 89.19%.

-Regarding outright carpet deep cleaning, the V10 won’t be as good as the V11, but considering the price difference, the V10 is still decent.
+Regarding outright carpet deep cleaning, the V10 may not be as effective as the V11; however, considering the price difference, the V10 remains a decent option.

 Hair wrap test

-Another test I did with the Dyson V10 is the hair wrap test using one gram of five-inch long human hair.
+Another test I conducted with the Dyson V10 is the hair wrap test, which uses one gram of five-inch-long human hair.
 This test aims to see how well the torque drive brush can handle reasonably long strands of hair.

 I used a digital weighing scale to weigh 1 inch of human hair.

-Take note that there is a margin for error for these tests, but it’s a good baseline on how well vacuums can handle hair.
+Please note that there is a margin for error in these tests, but they provide a good baseline for evaluating how well vacuums can handle hair.

-I then spread the strands of hair on medium pile carpet to see if it will wrap around the brush.
+I then spread the strands of hair on a medium-pile carpet to see if they would wrap around the brush.

 There were only minimal tangles, if any, after several passes.